BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Does this mean it is not art?
 Or does this suggest that Heidegger's definition misses something vital?

 >God has given us music so that above all it can lead us upwards.
 Music unites all qualities: it can exalt us, divert us, cheer us up, or break the hardest of hearts with the softest of its melancholy tones.
-But its principal task is to lead our thoughts to higher things… Song elevates our being and leads us to the good and the true -- A young Friedrich Nietzsche
+But its principal task is to lead our thoughts to higher things. [...]
+Song elevates our being and leads us to the good and the true -- A young Friedrich Nietzsche

-While Heidegger's theory emphasizes *earth* and *world*, concealment and disclosure, its opacity---perhaps deliberate---can also frustrate.
+While Heidegger's "theory" emphasizes *earth* and *world*, concealment and disclosure, its opacity---perhaps deliberate---can also frustrate.
 Whether the vagueness lies in the thought or in our reception of it is difficult to say.
 What is clear is that others, such as Niklas Luhmann, offer a different lens.
 In *[Medium and Form](sec-medium-and-form)* {cite}`luhmann:1986`, Luhmann frames art as a self-referential system---a social form of communication stabilized through aesthetic differentiation rather than ontological truth.